itzAymvn/React-ToDo/README.md

 # To be added

--   [x] Add a delete button to each task
+-   [x] Added a delete button to each task.
--   [x] Add a delete completed button
+-   [x] Added a delete completed button.
--   [x] Add a delete pending button
+-   [x] Added a delete pending button.
+-   [x] Added possibility to view Pending tasks or Completed tasks separately.

 # License